paulkelly20/java-record-store/README.md

 - Create a method that prints out the Record's properties as a string.
 - Create a method that lists the inventory.
 - Create a method so the Record Store can sell a Record and adjusts the Store's balance to account for the Record being sold.
-- Create a method that reports the finnancial situation of the Store.
+- Create a method that reports the financial situation of the Store.
 Balance and value of inventory.
 - Create a method that allows the store to view all Records of a given Genre.

 ## Part C